St. Michael and All Angels, Great Badminton

 Access to St. Michael and All Angels, Great Badminton

 Currently, for reasons beyond our control, the church is closed to general access.
 However, it is open whenever there is an advertised service and also at any time by appointment.
+The church is also visited during organised tours of Badminton House.
 To arrange a visit to Great Badminton, please contact Mrs Sheilah Michael at firstname.lastname@example.org or 01454 218648.